mozilla-mobile/firefox-ios/README.md

 Find the repo is [here](https://github.com/ecosia/IosSearchSigning)

 Run `bundle exec fastlane match --readonly` to add certs and profiles to your system.
-You can append  `-p "keychain password"` to avoid keychain prompts during the proces
+You can append  `-p "keychain password"` to avoid keychain prompts during the process.
+The passphrase to decrypt the repo can be found in LastPass.

 #### Adding your own device